YEAR 10 CORE SUBJECTS

-English is a core subject and as such is compulsory in Year 11 and 12.
-The choice of English course at each level has an impact on the choice a student may make in English the following year.
+English is a core subject which provides the language skills and experience, which are essential to all learning and in all areas of life.
 It is a foundation for most careers especially where oral and written communication is important.
-It is useful for teaching, law, journalism, politics, marketing, radio, television etc. As a core subject it is also a recommended subject for medicine and other science based degrees where communication, report writing and research are required.
+English is a prerequisite for many professions including: law, teaching, journalism, politics, marketing, radio, television etc. As a core subject, English is recommended for medicine and other science based tertiary courses where report writing and research are required.

 4 lessons/ week